-Severe repression and persecution of alleged government opponents leaves populations in Burundi at imminent risk of crimes against humanity.
+Political instability and state-led repression leaves populations in Burundi at risk of crimes against humanity.

-Since President Pierre Nkurunziza announced that he would seek a third presidential term in 2015, Burundi has been trapped in a protracted political crisis.
-A failed coup and subsequent widespread protests and violence between 2015 and 2017 resulted in more than 1,200 people being killed and 10,000 arbitrarily detained.
-Since then the government has continued to persecute alleged government opponents, including civil society activists.
-Almost 335,000 Burundian refugees remain in neighboring countries.
+Burundi has endured a protracted political crisis since late President Nkurunziza announced that he would seek a third presidential term in 2015.
+A failed coup and subsequent widespread protests and violence between 2015-2017 resulted in more than 1,200 people killed and 10,000 arbitrarily detained.
+Since then the government of the ruling party, Conseil national pour la défense de la démocratie-Forces de défense de la démocratie, together with its youth wing, the Imbonerakure, has persecuted alleged government opponents, including civil society activists.
+More than 330,000 Burundian refugees remain in neighboring countries.

-President Nkurunziza’s decision to seek a third presidential term was regarded by many as violating the constitution and the 2000 Arusha Peace Agreement, which ended a civil war that claimed over 350,000 lives between 1993-2005 and was fought largely between ethnic Hutu armed groups and the Tutsi-dominated army.
-Since 2015, the East African Community (EAC) has attempted to mediate between the government and opposition parties, but without success.
-President Nkurunziza is not running for re-election in 2020, but on 22 January Burundi’s parliament voted to give him the honorary title of “supreme leader” after he steps down.
+Nkurunziza’s decision to seek a third presidential term was regarded by many as violating the constitution and the 2000 Arusha Peace Agreement, which ended a civil war fought largely between ethnic Hutu armed groups and the Tutsi-dominated army between 1993-2005, claiming over 350,000 lives.
+Since 2015, the East African Community (EAC) has attempted to mediate between the government and opposition parties, without success.

 The CoI has found that potential crimes against humanity have been committed since April 2015, including extrajudicial killings and summary executions, disappearances, sexual violence, arbitrary detention and torture.
 Such acts have primarily been carried out by the Imbonerakure together with members of the National Intelligence Service and police.